Samurai Pirate: Production

 The film was based on a screenplay by Takeshi Kimura and Shinichi Sekizawa which was based on a treatment by Toshio Yasumi.

 Release

-The Lost World of Sinbad was distributed theatrically in Japan by Toho on October 26, 1963.
-The film was Toho's third highest-grossing film in Japan in 1963 and the 10th highest grossing domestically.
+Samurai Pirate was distributed theatrically in Japan by Toho on October 26, 1963.
+The film was Toho's third highest-grossing film in Japan in 1963 and the 10th highest grossing in the USA.

-The film was distributed by American International Pictures in the United States with an English-language version, where it was re-titled Samurai Pirate, and then again re-titled The Lost World of Sinbad.
+An English dubbed version, produced by Titra Studios, was distributed by American International Pictures in the United States as The Lost World of Sinbad.
 The film was released as a double feature in the United States with War of the Zombies on March 17, 1965.
 It was released in the United Kingdom in 1976.